NikP717/Windshaper-DAQ-and-Analysis-System/README.md

+NOTE: See Raw format for clearer code structure view.
 # Purpose
 This Python framework provides a layered and modular workflow for automated wind-tunnel experimentation using the WindShape WindShaper through the WindSuite SDK.
 It provides configurable experiment definition, wind-profile generation, data acquisition, control, calibration and structured data analysis.